AIO1/ECSPrimengTable/README.md

 ---
-## 3 Integrating into existing projects
+## 3 Integrating into a project
-This section provides a step-by-step guide on how to integrate the **ECS PrimeNG Table** into your existing projects.
+This section provides a step-by-step guide on how to integrate the **ECS PrimeNG Table** into either a new or an existing project.